 - Because they are very young

 The breed background can be a significant reason why does your Newfoundland refuses to cuddle.
-They are a capable, hardworking dog.
+They are capable, hardworking dogs.
 There have initially been used for,

 - Pull nets for fishermen